zowe/docs-site/docs/user-guide/generate-certificates.md

 ### Run the command to generate a JCERACFKS certificate

+After you configure the `zowe.yaml`, follow the procedure to generate the JCERACFKS certificate.

+1. Log in to your system.
+In this example, run `ssh dvipa.my-company.com` with your password.

+2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

+`zwe init certificate -c ./zowe.yaml --update-config`

+3. When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
+The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
+In the following example output, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.

 The following command output shows the generation of a JCERACFKS certificate using the default values.
 Some detailed output messages have been omitted.

-When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
-The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
-In the following example, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.

-**Example:**
 ```
 #>zwe init certificate -c ./zowe.yaml --update-config
 -------------------------------------------------------------------------------